 You are classified as either a home or international student for the purpose of assessing tuition fees.
 Where your status is not clear from your application form, you will enter our fee assessment process.

-See our Brexit page for our latest information on the effect of the UK's exit from the EU on current students and applicants to the University.
+See our Brexit information for students for the latest on the effect of the UK's exit from the EU on current students and applicants to the University.

 If you are a postgraduate Masters applicant to Leeds who needs a Tier 4 visa to study in the UK the University requires you to pay a tuition fee deposit.